 Unlike Analytics, which consists in the analysis of data, machine learning is a type of artificial intelligence that learns on its own, without there being a program that dictates what to analyze and how to do it.
 Through a series of algorithms, the system processes billions of data, structured and unstructured, to identify complex patterns and predict future behaviors.

-Machine learning has an extensive applicability in banking, because it feeds on data and there is no other industry that knows both its clients and the financial one.
-These are 5 Machine Learning applications in banking.
+Machine learning has extensive applicability in banking because it feeds on data and there is no other industry that knows both its clients and the financial one.
+These are 5 Machine Learning applications in banking that sustain the importance of an AI app development company.

 Credit Risk Modeling